Calum-Kerr/ckpdf-2/SECURITY.md

 9. **Implement proper logging** - Track security events
 10. **Conduct regular security reviews** - Identify and fix vulnerabilities

+### API Key Management

+This project uses Supabase for authentication and database operations.
+To ensure the security of your application, please follow these additional best practices:

+1. **Never commit API keys to the repository**
+   - Always use environment variables for sensitive information
+   - The `.env` file is included in `.gitignore` to prevent accidental commits

+2. **Required Environment Variables**
+   - `SUPABASE_URL`: Your Supabase project URL
+   - `SUPABASE_KEY`: Your Supabase anon key (public)
+   - `SUPABASE_SERVICE_KEY`: Your Supabase service role key (private)
+   - `GOOGLE_CLIENT_ID`: Your Google OAuth client ID
+   - `GOOGLE_CLIENT_SECRET`: Your Google OAuth client secret

+3. **Service Role Key Security**
+   - Only use the service role key on the server side, never in client-side code
+   - Only use the service role key when absolutely necessary
+   - Regularly rotate the service role key, especially after team member changes

 ## Security Incident Response

 In case of a security incident: